HugeH/Getting-and-Cleaning-Data/Codebook.md

 to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."
+-XYZ is used to denote 3-axial signals in the X, Y and Z directions."

 Of these outputs, only the mean and standard deviation of these measures have been included within the dataset.
 All these vectors are numeric and have been standardised, so range between -1 and 1.
 The list of these variables are:

-tBodyAccmeanX
+>tBodyAccmeanX
-tBodyAccmeanY
+>tBodyAccmeanY
-tBodyAccmeanZ
+>tBodyAccmeanZ
-tBodyAccstdX
+>tBodyAccstdX
-tBodyAccstdY
+>tBodyAccstdY
-tBodyAccstdZ
+>tBodyAccstdZ
-tGravityAccmeanX
+>tGravityAccmeanX
-tGravityAccmeanY
+>tGravityAccmeanY
-tGravityAccmeanZ
+>tGravityAccmeanZ
-tGravityAccstdX
+>tGravityAccstdX
-tGravityAccstdY
+>tGravityAccstdY
-tGravityAccstdZ
+>tGravityAccstdZ
-tBodyAccJerkmeanX
+>tBodyAccJerkmeanX
-tBodyAccJerkmeanY
+>tBodyAccJerkmeanY
-tBodyAccJerkmeanZ
+>tBodyAccJerkmeanZ
-tBodyAccJerkstdX
+>tBodyAccJerkstdX
-tBodyAccJerkstdY
+>tBodyAccJerkstdY
-tBodyAccJerkstdZ
+>tBodyAccJerkstdZ
-tBodyGyromeanX
+>tBodyGyromeanX
-tBodyGyromeanY
+>tBodyGyromeanY
-tBodyGyromeanZ
+>tBodyGyromeanZ
-tBodyGyrostdX
+>tBodyGyrostdX
-tBodyGyrostdY
+>tBodyGyrostdY
-tBodyGyrostdZ
+>tBodyGyrostdZ
-tBodyGyroJerkmeanX
+>tBodyGyroJerkmeanX
-tBodyGyroJerkmeanY
+>tBodyGyroJerkmeanY
-tBodyGyroJerkmeanZ
+>tBodyGyroJerkmeanZ
-tBodyGyroJerkstdX
+>tBodyGyroJerkstdX
-tBodyGyroJerkstdY
+>tBodyGyroJerkstdY
-tBodyGyroJerkstdZ
+>tBodyGyroJerkstdZ
-tBodyAccMagmean
+>tBodyAccMagmean
-tBodyAccMagstd
+>tBodyAccMagstd
-tGravityAccMagmean
+>tGravityAccMagmean
-tGravityAccMagstd
+>tGravityAccMagstd
-tBodyAccJerkMagmean
+>tBodyAccJerkMagmean
-tBodyAccJerkMagstd
+>tBodyAccJerkMagstd
-tBodyGyroMagmean
+>tBodyGyroMagmean
-tBodyGyroMagstd
+>tBodyGyroMagstd
-tBodyGyroJerkMagmean
+>tBodyGyroJerkMagmean
-tBodyGyroJerkMagstd
+>tBodyGyroJerkMagstd
-fBodyAccmeanX
+>fBodyAccmeanX
-fBodyAccmeanY
+>fBodyAccmeanY
-fBodyAccmeanZ
+>fBodyAccmeanZ
-fBodyAccstdX
+>fBodyAccstdX
-fBodyAccstdY
+>fBodyAccstdY
-fBodyAccstdZ
+>fBodyAccstdZ
-fBodyAccJerkmeanX
+>fBodyAccJerkmeanX
-fBodyAccJerkmeanY
+>fBodyAccJerkmeanY
-fBodyAccJerkmeanZ
+>fBodyAccJerkmeanZ
-fBodyAccJerkstdX
+>fBodyAccJerkstdX
-fBodyAccJerkstdY
+>fBodyAccJerkstdY
-fBodyAccJerkstdZ
+>fBodyAccJerkstdZ
-fBodyGyromeanX
+>fBodyGyromeanX
-fBodyGyromeanY
+>fBodyGyromeanY
-fBodyGyromeanZ
+>fBodyGyromeanZ
-fBodyGyrostdX
+>fBodyGyrostdX
-fBodyGyrostdY
+>fBodyGyrostdY
-fBodyGyrostdZ
+>fBodyGyrostdZ
-fBodyAccMagmean
+>fBodyAccMagmean
-fBodyAccMagstd
+>fBodyAccMagstd
-fBodyBodyAccJerkMagmean
+>fBodyBodyAccJerkMagmean
-fBodyBodyAccJerkMagstd
+>fBodyBodyAccJerkMagstd
-fBodyBodyGyroMagmean
+>fBodyBodyGyroMagmean
-fBodyBodyGyroMagstd
+>fBodyBodyGyroMagstd
-fBodyBodyGyroJerkMagmean
+>fBodyBodyGyroJerkMagmean
-fBodyBodyGyroJerkMagstd
+>fBodyBodyGyroJerkMagstd

  ### Closing Note